Milwaukee County is going through some amazing transitions and it is an incredible privilege and honor to serve as your County Supervisor.

 Deanna Alexander was re-elected to be the 18th District Supervisor in April of 2018 and represents approximately 52,000 residents.
-The district is in Milwaukee County’s northwestern corner along the borders of Waukesha, Washington, and Ozaukee Counties.
+The district is in Milwaukee County’s northwestern corner along the borders of Waukesha, Washington and Ozaukee counties.
 To determine if Deanna is your supervisor, click here.

 Deanna grew up in southeastern Wisconsin.
-Wisconsin.
 She studied Accounting and Business Management at the University of Wisconsin-Parkside and Public Administration at the graduate level at Regent University and Taxation at the University of Denver.

-Deanna has professional expertise in municipal treasury, public accounting, auditing, and social service contract management.
+Deanna has professional expertise in municipal treasury, public accounting, auditing and social service contract management.
 She has also worked as a small business owner, aiding school administrators in navigating government regulations.
 Deanna’s previous work in government included time with the Fiscal Department of the Behavioral Health Division, giving her the distinction of being one of the few Milwaukee County employees to be elected to the County Board.
 In addition, Deanna served as an enlisted soldier in the Wisconsin Army National Guard with Milwaukee’s 57th Field Artillery Brigade.

 Deanna Alexander has been recognized for her contributions to government.
 In 2013, she was named to a national “Top 10 Under 40 Future Leaders” list.
 In 2015 she was recognized by the Milwaukee Police Association for leadership and named a “Hometown Hero” for her efforts on behalf of law enforcement.